steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 1. In the toolbar of the **Content** section, click **Add**.
 1. Select **Attribute Rule**.

 An **Attribute Rule** is added to the **Content** section.
 The **Attribute Rule** you just created has no function yet.
-It must be assigned to an attribute type and the desired operation must be selected.
+It must be assigned to an attribute and the desired operation must be selected.

 ## Setting Attribute Rule Properties

 ![Attribute Rule Properties](../images/Attribute-Rule-Properties.png)

 1. In the **Content** section, select the **Attribute Rule** you want to edit.
 The current set of rules and actions are displayed in the **Properties** section to the right.
-1. Open the **Attribute** menu and select the desired attribute type.
+1. Open the **Attribute** menu and select the desired attribute.
-1. Open the **Operation** menu and select the desired action for the selected attribute type.
+1. Open the **Operation** menu and select the desired action for the selected attribute.
 1. Enter a **Value** for the selected operation, if needed.

 ### Attribute Property

-The **Attribute** property defines to which attribute type the **Attribute Rule** applies.
-To learn more about the different attribute types of MediaBay, see the [MediaBay Guideline](./MediaBay-Guideline.md).
+The **Attribute** property defines to which attribute the **Attribute Rule** applies.
+To learn more about the different attributes of MediaBay, see the [MediaBay Guideline](./MediaBay-Guideline.md).

 ### Operation Property

-The **Operation** of an **Attribute Rule** defines the action to be performed on the selected attribute type.
+The **Operation** of an **Attribute Rule** defines the action to be performed on the selected attribute.
 The Library Creator checks each preset if the rule applies and performs the defined action or reports an error during building the library.

->&#10069; The library is built only if the defined set of rules and actions can be executed without errors.

 |Operation|Description|
 |:-|:-|